jayjayjjpro/weather-forecast/README.md

-Weather Tracking App
+# 🌦️ Weather Tracking App

-Overview
+## Overview

-The Weather Tracking App allows users to track the current weather conditions of various cities worldwide.
-The app provides an intuitive user interface that fetches live weather data, including temperature, humidity, and weather conditions, using a third-party weather API.
-The app displays weather information for cities and shows results on an interactive map, based on predefined or popular cities.
+The **Weather Tracking App** allows users to track current weather conditions of various cities worldwide.
+It provides an intuitive user interface that fetches live weather data — such as temperature, humidity, and weather conditions — using a third-party weather API.
+Weather information is displayed on an interactive global map, focusing on predefined or popular cities.

-The app is built using Node.js for the backend, React.js for the frontend, and PostgreSQL for storing the most popular cities being tracked.
-The app is hosted in the cloud and supports automated deployments via GitHub Actions.
+The app is built using **Node.js** for the backend, **React.js** with **Vite** for the frontend, and **PostgreSQL** (via Supabase) for storing data about the most popular tracked cities.
+The app is cloud-hosted and supports automated deployments via **GitHub Actions**.

+---

-Key Features
+## 🔑 Key Features

+- **Live Weather Information**
-Live Weather Information: Get real-time weather updates for cities around the globe.
+  Get real-time weather updates for cities around the globe.

+- **Popular Cities Tracking**
-Popular Cities Tracking: Track the most popular cities being searched by users.
+  Track the most popular cities being searched by users.

+- **Global Map Display**
-Global Map Display: Visualize global weather data with an interactive map.
+  Visualize global weather data with an interactive map.

+---

+## 📁 Project Structure
-├── backend                # Express.js API + Supabase DB
+backend/ # Express.js API + Supabase DB
-│   ├── app.js
+├── app.js
-│   ├── db.js
+├── db.js
-│   ├── package.json
+├── package.json
-│   └── package-lock.json
+└── package-lock.json

-│
-├── frontend               # React + Vite client
+frontend/ # React + Vite client
-│   ├── template/
+├── template/
-│   │   ├── public/
+│ ├── public/
-│   │   └── src/
+│ └── src/
-│   ├── index.html
+├── index.html
-│   ├── vite.config.js
+├── vite.config.js

-│   ├── package.json
+├── package.json
-│   ├── .gitignore
-│   └── README.md
-│
 ├── .gitignore
+└── README.md

+.gitignore
-└── README.md              # You are here
+README.md #

+---

-Contributing
+## 🤝 Contributing

-We welcome contributions to the Weather Tracking App!
-Please feel free to fork the repository and submit a pull request.
+We welcome contributions to the **Weather Tracking App**!
+Feel free to fork the repository and submit a pull request.

-How to Contribute:
+### How to Contribute

-Fork the repository.
+1. **Fork** the repository

-Create a new branch for your feature or bugfix.
+2. **Create a new branch** for your feature or bugfix

-Make your changes.
+3. **Make your changes**

-Open a pull request with a description of your changes.
+4. **Open a pull request** with a description of your changes

-Porject Created by
-Da jie
+---

+## 👨‍💻 Project Created By

-Kevin
+- Kevin
+-  Da Jie
-Cuthbert
+- Cuthbert
-Pranav
+- Pranav